luizbgomide/EclipsePhase2e-ptbr/src.clean_html/07/02-new-life.md

 ### Muses

 A muse is a specialized companion ALI intended to be a life-long assistant for an individual transhuman.
 Most transhumans are assigned a muse at a young age and develop a close personal attachment to them, though the exact relationship may differ.
 Muses might be treated as confidantes, subservient aides, mentors, siblings, or even lovers.
-Legally, muses are treated as extensions of one's self in most jurisdictions and may not be searched, deleted, or modified without owner consent.
+Legally, muses are treated as extensions of one’s self in most jurisdictions and may not be searched, deleted, or modified without owner consent.

 Muses learn to anticipate their owners and develop their own unique personalities.
 They take over the tedious parts of living: paying bills, checking email, voting, and coordinating meetings.
 Many habitats grant a muse permission to sign for packages or order supplies for owners.
 Muses automate reputation network interactions, filter AR displays, and run antiviral scans.
 They provide instruction, real-time translation, and advice.
 Daily interaction makes a muse an excellent therapist.